-The library syntax is GEN rnfelementreltoabs(GEN rnf, GEN x).
+The library syntax is GEN rnfelttrace(GEN rnf, GEN x).

-3.6.131 rnfeltup(rnf, x): rnf being a relative number field extension L/K as output by rnfinit and x being an element of K expressed as a polynomial or polmod, computes x as an element of the absolute extension L/\mathbf{Q} as a polynomial modulo the absolute equation rnf.pol.
-If x is given on the integral basis of K, apply nfbasistoalg first, otherwise PARI will believe you are dealing with a vector.
+3.6.137 rnfeltup(rnf, x). rnf being a relative number field extension L/K as output by rnfinit and x being an element of K, computes x as an element of the absolute extension $L/\mathbf{Q}$ as a polynomial modulo the absolute equation rnf.pol.